 - workflow.Sleep() : This is a replacement for time.Sleep().

-For some client code to be able to invoke a workflow type, the worker process needs to be aware of all the implementations it has access to.
-A workflow is registered with the following call:
+For some client code to be able to invoke a Workflow type, the Worker process needs to be aware of all the implementations it has access to.
+A Workflow is registered with a Worker with the following call:

-This call essentially creates an in-memory mapping inside the worker process between the fully qualified function name and the implementation.
-It is safe to call this registration method from an init() function.
-If the worker receives tasks for a workflow type it does not know, it will fail that task.
-However, the failure of the task will not cause the entire workflow to fail.
+This call essentially creates an in-memory mapping inside the Worker process between the fully qualified function name and the implementation.
+If the Worker receives tasks for a Workflow type it does not know, it will fail that Task.
+However, the failure of the Task will not cause the entire Workflow to fail.